-The data provided in this section of the plan was collected and analyzed prior to the impact of the COVID-19 pandemic beginning in March of 2020.
+The data provided in this section of the plan was collected and analyzed prior to and during the impact of the COVID-19 pandemic beginning in March of 2020 and may not provide an accurate forecast of future direction.
 When there is a better understanding of that impact on the Great Lakes Bay Region, this will be reevaluated.
 Where possible, data in this section is for the GLBMW! five county region - Bay, Gratiot, Isabella, Midland, and Saginaw.
 However, some information is only available at the Prosperity Region #5 (East Central) level.
 Where this is the case, it is noted as such in the graphs and tables.